One-dimensional topology and topolectrics of nonsymmorphic Kramers degenerate systems: Nonsymmorphic D class with a index

-To characterize the topology we plot the product of the eigenvalues of $q(k)$ in the complex plane across the Brillouin zone, i.e. for $-\pi/a\leq k <\pi/a$, where, for this system, the product can be written as
+To characterize the topology we plot the determinant of $q(k)$ in the complex plane across the Brillouin zone, i.e. for $-\pi/a\leq k <\pi/a$, where, for this system, the determinant can be written as

-An example band structure is shown in Fig.~\ref{NSDBS}(c), with a corresponding path of $E_q(k)$ shown in Fig.~\ref{NSDBS}(d).
-Phase transitions are defined for parameter values in which $E_{q}(k)$ passes through the origin, and that can not be avoided by adiabatically deforming the parameters.
-Unlike the symmorphic BDI class described in Sec.~\ref{symmodelsec} this does not produce a closed-loop winding number, but rather an open-loop path due to the $4\pi$ periodicity of the imaginary and real components of $E_{q}(k)$ induced by the nonsymmorphic symmetry \cite{shiozaki15}.
-Typically, this methodology results in a $\mathbb{Z}_{2}$ index, as the Hamiltonian symmetries enforce the path to be symmetric about the real axis such that the only topological band gap closing occurs at $E_{q}(0)$.
-This $\mathbb{Z}_{2}$ index can be seen in the case of the nonsymmorphic AI class with two bands in Ref.~\cite{mccann23}.
-For the $\mathbb{Z}_{4}$ model we find two further topological phase transitions unrelated to the point $E_{q}(0)$ that can be defined at variable $k$ values depending on the parameter values of the system.
-These additional transitions match those predicted previously by Eq.~(\ref{z4int}).
+For the band structure shown in Fig.~\ref{z4fig1}(c) we can construct a corresponding path of $E_q(k)$, as shown in Fig.~\ref{z4fig1}(d).
+Phase transitions are defined for parameter values in which $E_{q}(k)$ passes through the origin, and that cannot be avoided by adiabatically deforming the parameters.
+Again, due to the nonsymmorphism, this does not produce a closed-loop winding number, but rather an open-loop path due to the $4\pi/a$ periodicity of the imaginary and real components of $E_{q}(k)$ \cite{shiozaki15}.
+Typically, this methodology results in a $\mathbb{Z}_{2}$ index, as the Hamiltonian symmetries enforce the path to be symmetric about the real axis such that the only topological band gap closing occurs at $E_{q}(0)$, as is the case for the CDW model.
+Alternatively, for Kramers degenerate systems like the aforementioned AII model, the $\mathbb{Z}_2$ index may be realized by transitions at non-zero $k$ values depending on the parameters of the system.
+For the $\mathbb{Z}_{4}$ model, we effectively combine the two types of transitions, i.e., transitions at $k=0$ and $k\neq 0$, to define four distinct phases.

-We first examine the transition associated with $E_{q}(0)=0$, which we find agrees with the prediction of Eq.~(\ref{z4int}) between CDW and Kitaev-like phases.
-It is trivial to see this by setting
+We first examine the transition associated with $E_{q}(0)=0$.
+This transition is protected purely by the symmorphic charge-conjugation symmetry, and, as such, is identical to a Majorana number calculation that determines the presence of Majorana zero modes (MZM).
+This transition is found simply by setting $E_q(0)=0$ where